Standards of Selection

 - 1. Applications submitted by the priority deadline, January 15, will include a nonrefundable fee of $50 (U.S.), payable by credit card.
 This fee cannot be waived; applications submitted without the fee will not be processed.
 Applications submitted after the priority deadline require a nonrefundable fee of $75 (U.S.).

-- 2. Applicants must submit a personal statement, two pages double-spaced (maximum), apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School’s resources can prepare the applicant to meet his or her stated objectives.
+- 2. Applicants must submit a personal statement, two pages double-spaced (maximum), apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School’s resources can prepare applicants to meet their stated objectives.

 - 3. An academic writing sample is required, five pages double-spaced (maximum), that illustrates the applicant’s ability to analyze and argue on a particular subject.